abdrahmansoltan/Learning-Notes/Vue/2-router.md

   ```

 - **Note**: you must use `<router-view />` in the parent route to show the place for the nested(child) route
-  - it's a global component registered in the `main.js` file
+  - it's a global component registered in the `main.js` file and used in the top-parent component e.g. `App.vue`
+  - > it's responsible for watching the URL and swapping the dynamic content on the screen based on what is in the route file

 #### Nested Named Views